mcgurk/Arduino-USB-HID-RetroJoystickAdapter/C64_4joy_adapter/README.md

 375ns

 ## using i/o space
-- Can be used with in/out or lds?
+- Can be used with in/out (i/o space) or lds (data space = i/o address+0x20)?
+- Compiler can detect what space is used and uses correct address?
 - in/out is 1 cycle? lds 2 cycles?

 ## register as variable